any-docs/css/content/reference/properties/contain/index.md

 ```

 Without containment, the counter would increment from 1 to 5 for each list item.
-Style containment causes the {{cssxref("counter-increment")}} property to be scoped to the element's subtree and the counter begins again at 1:
+Style containment causes the `counter-increment` property to be scoped to the element's subtree and the counter begins again at 1:

 {{EmbedLiveSample('Containment_and_counters', '100%', 140)}}

 #### Containment and quotes

-CSS quotes are similarly affected in that the {{cssxref("content")}} values relating to quotes are scoped to the element:
+CSS quotes are similarly affected in that the `content` values relating to quotes are scoped to the element:

 ```html
 <!-- With style containment -->